Description of the active substance:

 When deciding whether to use in pregnancy, the expected benefit of therapy for the mother and the potential risk to the fetus should be compared.

 Preliminary data show that lamotrigine penetrates into breast milk in a concentration of 40-45% of the plasma concentration.
+A small number of infants whose mothers received lamotrigine did not experience side effects.

 APPLICATION FOR FUNCTIONS OF THE LIVER